cbnsndwch/react-router-nest/README.md

-# @cbnsndwch/react-router-7-nest-server
+# @cbnsndwch/react-router-nest

-Remix/Vite/NestJS custom server demo
+`React Router 7` x `NestJS` custom server template for `Turbo` + `PNPM` monorepos

 ## Description

-A [Turbo](https://turbo.build/repo) + [Yarn v4](https://yarnpkg.com/) monorepo demonstrating how to run Remix on a NestJS custom server.
-It showcases the integration of Remix, a modern React framework for building better websites, with NestJS, a progressive Node.js framework for building efficient and scalable server-side applications.
+A [Turbo] + [PNPM] monorepo demonstrating how to run [React Router 7] on a [NestJS] custom server.
+It showcases the integration of React Router 7, a modern React framework for building better websites, with NestJS, a progressive Node.js framework for building efficient and scalable server-side applications.

+## Overview

+This demo shows how to leverage modern routing and server-side rendering from React Router 7 while keeping the NestJS backend robust and scalable.

+## Repository Structure

+- apps/
+    - server: NestJS custom server integrated with React Router 7
+- libs/
+    - (empty): Intended location for app-specific libraries

 ## Getting Started

 ### Installing

-- Clone the repository: `git clone https://github.com/cbnsndwch/react-router-7-nest-server.git`
+- Clone the repository: `git clone https://github.com/cbnsndwch/react-router-nest.git`
-- Navigate to the project directory: `cd react-router-7-nest-server`
+- Navigate to the project directory: `cd react-router-nest`
 - Install dependencies: `pnpm i`

 ### Running in Dev Mode